UnboundRiver/ML-Supercluster-Enhanced/Supercluster/Structures/KDTree/README.md

 ### TODO:
 * Add support for non-[Minkowski metric](https://en.wikipedia.org/wiki/Minkowski_distance) functions.
 * Revert back to using Node objects.
-This would substantially reduce the memory compl
+This would substantially reduce the memory complexity.

+#### Special Thanks

+* Thanks to [CodeandCats](https://github.com/codeandcats) for the original implementation that this